AI Summary of Peer-Reviewed Research

 Publishing process signals: MODERATE — reflects the venue and review process. — venue and review process.

-Patients reported high satisfaction in most hospital care areas
+Patients reported high satisfaction in several hospital care areas

 A male healthcare provider in a white coat and purple gloves examines the chest of a male patient in a hospital gown, while a female healthcare professional in blue stands behind observing in a clinical room with medical equipment visible in the background.